rabuf/applied-category-theory/chapter_1/lecture_9.md

+# Lecture 9 - Adjoints and the Logic of Subsets
+---
 We've seen that classical logic is closely connected to the logic of subsets.
 For any set \\( X \\) we get a poset \\( PX \\), the **power set** of \\(X\\), whose elements are _subsets_ of \\(X\\), with the